juhp/koji-tool/README.md

 # koji-tool

-A CLI UI to the Koji buildsystem with commands to query tasks, install rpms, and check buildlog sizes.
+A CLI UI to the [Koji](https://koji.fedoraproject.org/koji/) buildsystem with commands to query tasks, install rpms, and check buildlog sizes.

+[Koji](https://pagure.io/koji/) is the RPM package buildsystem used by Fedora, CentOS, and some other projects.

 ## koji-tool query